Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Methods

 \section{Methods}

-In order to quantify how close the post processed quantum clone states are to the original pure quantum state, we measure the distance along the surface of the Bloch sphere between the extrapolated single qubit clone (since universal quantum cloning only shrinks the Bloch vector by a factor given in eq. \eqref{eq:shrinking_factor}, and does not change the angle of the vector) and the pure quantum state vectors at the points they intersect the surface of the Bloch sphere.
+In order to quantify how close the post processed quantum clones are to the original pure quantum state, we measure the distance along the surface of the Bloch sphere between the extrapolated single qubit clone vector (since universal quantum cloning only shrinks the Bloch vector by a factor given in eq.~\eqref{eq:shrinking_factor}, and does not change the angle of the vector) and the pure quantum state vector at the point they intersect the surface of the Bloch sphere.
+In other words, this error measure quantifies the geodesic distance along the Bloch sphere between two Bloch vectors.
 This measure is $0$ when the two states are exactly the same and is at a maximum of $\pi$ when the vectors are pointing in opposite directions.
 The distance between the two points, along the surface of the Bloch sphere, is computed by $\arccos (\rho_x \cdot \rho_{\text{clone}_x} + \rho_y \cdot \rho_{\text{clone}_y} + \rho_z \cdot \rho_{\text{clone}_z})$, where $\rho_x, \rho_y, \rho_z$ are the x, y, z coordinates for the intersection point on the surface of the Bloch sphere for the pure quantum state, and $\rho_{\text{clone}_x}, \rho_{\text{clone}_y}, \rho_{\text{clone}_z}$ are the x, y, z coordinates for the intersection point of the extrapolated vector of the single qubit clone density matrix.
 Note that due to numerical precision error, occasionally this term will be outside of $[-1, 1]$ making it undefined for $\arccos$, in which case the computed value is set to $-1$ or $1$, respectively.
+The implementation of the numerical simulation protocol is specified with the goal of showing how relatively easy to implement this protocol is conceptually -- the difficulty of the proposed protocol is strictly due to the quantum information processing and quantum networking that would be required to actually physically implement it.